The VIM consortium is waiting for you in Athens on 10th of October, 2019, …

 Apart from presenting the main outcomes and lessons learnt in terms of implementing the easy-to use micro-learning and information units for health promotion, we will give space and time for discussions, exchanges, workshops, and networking, so that all participants can be part of the conference processes.

-The VIM team is happy to announce that the VIM online hub is available now in English.
+The VIM team is happy to announce that the VIM online hub (educational resources) is available now in English.
 It offers training units with activities on different health topics as well as further resources and interesting links to deepen the knowledge on specific issues related to health.